Tolulope Adelabu

 Address:

-Contact for outreach materials, publication archive, and object donation.
+Contact for media and web communications, outreach materials, publication archive, and object donation.

 Before joining the graduate program, Tolulope was the 2021/2022 Fulbright Foreign Language (Yoruba) Teaching Assistant at the Department of African Cultural Studies (ACS) at UW-Madison.
-She has been with working with the director of the African Languages Program at the department to develop interactive pedagogy dictionaries for African languages.
+In addition to teaching a language class, she worked with the director of the African Languages Program to develop an interactive pedagogy dictionary model for African languages.